 Our Crunch accountants cannot provide such advice, but we have an Investments and Pensions service which can refer you to Hargreaves Lansdown, who can help you with this type of specialised financial advice – and even offer a free consultation.

 How much tax can I save on pension contributions?

-For the 2022/23 and the 2021/22 tax years, the Corporation Tax rate is 19%.
+For the 2022/23 year, the Corporation Tax rate is 19%.
 So for every £100 your company earns as profit, you’ll pay Corporation Tax of £19, reducing the amount you can take from your company as a dividend to £81.

 Paying £100 into an employee’s pension fund effectively costs the company only £81 due to the reduction in Corporation Tax payable and, over time, the £100 investment can hopefully grow within the pension fund.

 The corporation tax rate for the 2023/24 year rises to 25% for profits in excess of £250,000.
 For further information on corporation tax rates, take a look at our ‘tax year changes’ article.

 When can I start withdrawing from my pension fund?